8. Appendix

 The NQS provides early learning service providers certainty about what is expected of them and what they are required to do to comply with the National Quality Framework, this includes guidance on the design and development of a facility.
 The physical environment of an early learning facility must be safe, suitable and provide a rich and diverse range of experiences that promote children’s learning and development.
 Good design of an early learning facility is a major contributor to ensuring these regulations are addressed and fundamentally underpins what needs to be met before an early learning facility gains a service approval to operate.

-All early learning facilities designs must comply with all of the NQF tools and additional requirements laid out in this Handbook.
-Any early learning-specific performance criteria in the BQSH relate to licensed areas required under these regulations and legislation, unless otherwise stated.
+Early learning facilities designs must comply with all of the NQF tools and additional requirements laid out in this Handbook.

-Indoor and outdoor space allocations in early learning facility design, including those in multi-storey buildings, must comply with the minimum requirements of the National Quality Framework (NQF) and the Children’s Services Act (CS Act).
-For further details, refer to Space requirements for early childhood services.
+Indoor and outdoor space allocations in early learning facility design, including those in multi-storey buildings, must comply with the minimum requirements of the Education and Care Services National Law Act and Education and Care Services National Regulations.
+For further details, refer to Space Requirements for Early Childhood Services(opens in a new window).

 Early learning facilities in multi-storey buildings must include the following:

-• capture gates to restrict early learning children's access to lifts and stairs and surrounding circulation spaces must be DDA-compliant
+• capture gates to restrict children's access to lifts and stairs and surrounding circulation spaces must be DDA-compliant

 • pin code and fob key operable lifts